10 Important Things To Keep Dogs Cool on Boats

 If your boat has hot vinyl flooring like my old pontoon boat, it can be tough on both your paws and your dog’s.

-Eventually, I had to upgrade to carpet flooring on the deck, which proved to be much more comfortable, but if you don’t have that option, you can lay down towels or sheets on any vinyl flooring to prevent any paw burns.
+Eventually, I had to upgrade to carpet flooring on the deck, which proved to be much more comfortable, but if you don’t have that option, you can lay down towels or sheets on any vinyl flooring to prevent paw burns.

-Also, you can keep things cool by spraying the towels or sheets with water or dipping them into the water- just remember to squeeze out any excess water.
+Also, you can keep things cool by spraying the towels or sheets with water or dipping them into the water- remember to squeeze out any excess water.
 This can help provide some extra relief from the heat.

 9) Keeping a Leash Handy